webpack/webpack.js.org/src/content/guides/code-splitting.md

 webpack 4.6.0+ adds support for prefetching and preloading.

-Using these inline directives while declaring your imports allows webpack to output a “Resource Hint” which tells the browser how to prioritize the script loading:
+Using these inline directives while declaring your imports allows webpack to output a "Resource Hint" which tells the browser how to prioritize the script loading:

 - prefetch: resource is probably needed for some navigation in the future
 - preload: resource might be needed during the current navigation